 Mercer University's Bachelor of Science in Healthcare Leadership is designed to prepare students to take future leadership roles and responsibilities in healthcare.
 The degree program is designed for mid-career adult learners who are interested in translating their leadership skills in the healthcare arena, or for healthcare professionals who are interested in pursuing leadership positions within their organization.

 Mercer’s B.S. in Healthcare Leadership degree program allows you to explore and become a part of the growing healthcare management field through a multidisciplinary curriculum and valuable, hands-on training.
 Students will develop their capacity for professional transition and advancement in their chosen career field, such as organizational leadership, health informatics, human resources, communication, public safety, and human services.

-The B.S. in Healthcare Leadership program is a 120-semester hour degree program and is offered at Mercer's Henry County Regional Academic Center.
+The B.S. in Healthcare Leadership program is offered at Mercer's Henry County Regional Academic Center.

 Upon completion of the program, students will be prepared to:

 - Articulate how human physiology and diseases impact overall health and wellness

 - Acquire, organize and employ resources committed to healthcare systems